 The Consortium for Graduate Study of Management

 The Consortium enhances diversity in business education and leadership by helping reduce the under-representation of African Americans, Hispanic Americans, and Native Americans in MBA programs and in the ranks of management.
 As a member school, we provide scholarships for students who are admitted as part of The Consortium.
 For more information, please visit The Consortium website to learn how to complete the separate and common application.
-The Round 1 deadline is October 15, 2016 and the Round 2 deadline is January 5, 2017.
 All eligible applicants are considered upon submitting a completed application to the Georgetown MBA Program through The Consortium.
 If you are a prospective Consortium student and have questions, please email MSB-CGSM@georgetown.edu.

 Georgetown MBA Merit Scholarship